DavidWuthier/31390-june2021/README.md

 ### MATLAB on Windows/MacOS/Ubuntu 20.04 (or 18.04)

-  * Install MATLAB (version >= R2020b) with the following toolboxes, or if already done, add the ones missing with the add-on manager:
+  * Install MATLAB R2021a with the following toolboxes (or add them with the add-on manager):
     - MATLAB Coder
     - MATLAB Compiler
     - MATLAB Compiler SDK